As a Manager, can I sign rope access logbook hours?

 What if I have to sign multiple entries?

 If you're the only Manager that a Rope Tech has worked for in the last few years, then you may be the only person signing that person's logbook.
 In those instances, you can produce an official letter (on company letterhead) verifying multiple entries.
 The letter should contain the dates of the entries, your name, signature, position, phone number, and email.
 You'll still need to sign the logbook entries but you don't have to write out your information in every single box.
+To get a sample template of this letter, click here.

 Who is considered a person of authority?